acoustic-content-samples/wch-site-application/README.md

 ## Updates

+At the end of August 2019 we have updated the Oslo starter site with the following features:

+-   Upgraded Typescript to v2.9.2
+-   Fixed several severity vulnerabilities
+-   Various bug fixes

 At the end of July 2019 we have updated the Oslo starter site with the following features:

 -   Various bug fixes and updates of underlying used packages